EdwinVW/inhouse-event-workshop/README.md

 <img src="img/graphs.png" style="zoom:25%" />

+You can check out the code of the sample solution by opening Visual Studio Code and opening the workspace file `inhouse-eventworkshop.code-workspace` in the repository.
+Go though the code and get familiar with how things are setup (with proxies and repositories).

 ## Running the services

 You can start the services using the `dotnet run` command.
 Follow the instructions below to get the sample application up & running: